Queen Esther of the Bible

 In verse fifteen we learn the name of Esther's father, Abihail.
 Abihail was the uncle to Mordecai.
-The relation to king Saul plays an intriguing role later in the narrative, a role in which one senses the ancient forces of good and evil manifesting themselves through the actions of the present individuals in question.
+The relation to king Saul plays an intriguing role later in the narrative, a role in which one senses the ancient forces of good and evil manifesting themselves through the actions of the characters.

 "And he displayed the riches of his royal glory and the splendor of his great majesty for many days, 180 days."